curiousest/curiousest.github.io/_drafts/tabum/2-2-pomegranates.md

 *Urdhva mukha svanasana.
 (Who's yo daddy?)*
 Breathing in, she bent her elbows inwards, knees slightly bent, till she grazed the ground with her nose, then brushed her chest against it, then thrust her hips forward until her thighs rested groundwards with arms locked straight and back arched.
 > Head looking up into the daytime sky for a shooting star.
 What’s the optimal wish to wish if she saw one?
 To grant the star’s one wish.
-Or the wish of the genie who rides the star.
+Or the wish of the genie who rides the shooting star.
 An animal wishes with words that another animal might use those words to change the universe.
 Anything more than an animal would count actions higher than words.
-So an animal wishes with words to itself, so its greater power can wish with actions to fulfil the wish.
-Genuine wishes are a miracle and fulfilment of wishes are an everyday slog.
-The next time homo deus sees a shooting sparkle they ought to say, "Sparkling ray, sparkling light, first sky-spark I see tonight: inject a wish, brain-veins ignite, seed my wish to will tonight."
+The real miracle is to have a want that could be wished.
+Wish-fulfilment is the everyday slog.
+The next time homo deus sees a shooting sparkle they ought to say,
+> "Sparkling ray, sparkling light,
+> first sky-spark I see tonight:
+> inject a wish, brain-veins ignite,
+> seed my wish to will tonight."

 *Adho mukha svanasana.
 (That escalated quickly)* Breathing out, she pressed her whole hands into the ground, fingers extended, feet almost flat on the ground stretching her calves, and brought her hips off the ground and raised them as high as she could into the sky.